-In September of last year, I flew over to Ireland to meet up with Irish photographer friends John Dunne and Brian Fitzpatrick.
-I enjoyed all of it big time … the (way too) hearty breakfasts, the sunny weather (ahum), the beautiful Irish countryside, the people in general, driving on the WRONG side of (way too narrow) roads, the pubs and yes even the “beer” … and ow yes John and Brian were fun company as well Look them up if you don’t know them yet.
-You will like them and they are very talented photographers to boot!!
+In September of last year, I flew to Ireland to meet up with Irish photographer friends John Dunne and Brian Fitzpatrick to shoot Irish coastal landscapes.
+I enjoyed all of it big time … the (way too) hearty breakfasts, the sunny weather (ahum), the beautiful Irish countryside and the people.
+I also enjoyed driving on the WRONG side of (way too narrow) roads, the pubs and yes even the “beer”.
+And ow yes John and Brian were fun company as well!
+Look them up if you don’t know them yet.
+You will like them, and they are very talented photographers to boot!! 🙂

-I shot the image with my Nikon D800E and used 13 stops of neutral density plus a 2 stop graduate ND filter to get to an exposure time of 5 minutes.
-I processed the image with Adobe’s Lightroom 5.3 and Nik’s Silver Efex Pro 2.
+I shot this Irish coastal landscape with my Nikon D800E with a 24-70mm f/2.8 lens.
+13 stops of neutral density plus a 2 stop graduated ND filter pushed the exposure time to 5 minutes.